Criniferous entire maps with absorbing Cantor bouquets: Introduction

-We note that $\B_{R3S}\subset \CB$, see \S\ref{sec_CB}.
+We shall show that for $f\in \B$, $J(\lambda f)$ being a Cantor bouquet for small $\vert \lambda \vert$ is enough for $f$ to be criniferous.
+More precisely, we introduce the following class of functions: \begin{defn}[The class $\CB$] We say that $f \in \B$ belongs to the \textit{class $\CB$} if $J(\lambda f)$ is a Cantor bouquet for some\footnote{and hence all for which $\lambda f$ is of disjoint type; see Proposition \ref{prop_classCB}.} $\vert \lambda \vert$ sufficiently small. \end{defn}

+We note that the class $\CB$ in particular includes all entire maps that are a finite composition of functions of finite order in $\B$, and more generally, those satisfying a linear uniform head-start condition, see \S\ref{sec_CB}.
 Our first result generalizes \cite[Theorem~1.2]{RRRS}. \begin{thm} All functions in $\CB$ are criniferous.
-In particular, if $f\in \CB$, then every point $z\in I(f)$ can be connected to $\infty$ by a curve $\gamma$ such that $f^n\vert_{\gamma}\to \infty$ uniformly. \end{thm} In fact, Theorem \ref{thm_intro_rays} is a consequence of a more general result: for each $f\in \CB$, we show that its Julia set contains a Cantor bouquet, consisting of escaping curves with their endpoints, and to which all escaping points are eventually mapped. \begin{defn}[Absorbing Cantor bouquets] A \emph{Cantor bouquet} is any subset of the plane that is ambiently homeomorphic to a straight brush.
-Let $f$ be entire and let $X\subset J(f)$ be a Cantor bouquet.
-For each $R>0$, let
+In particular, if $f\in \CB$, then every point $z\in I(f)$ can be connected to $\infty$ by a curve $\gamma$ such that $f^n\vert_{\gamma}\to \infty$ uniformly. \end{thm} In fact, Theorem \ref{thm_intro_rays} is a consequence of a more general result: for each $f\in \CB$, we show that its Julia set contains a Cantor bouquet, consisting of escaping curves with their endpoints, and to which all escaping points are eventually mapped.
+For each $R>0$, we denote

-We say that $X$ is \textit{strongly absorbing} if $f(X)\subset X$ and $J_R(f) \subset X$ for some $R>0$. \end{defn} With this terminology, \cite[Theorem 1.6]{lasseBrushing} states that all functions in $\B_{R3S}$ contain strongly absorbing Cantor bouquets.
-As the main result of this paper, we extend \cite[Theorem 1.6]{lasseBrushing} to all maps in $\CB$. \begin{thm} If $f\in \CB$, then $J(f)$ contains a strongly absorbing Cantor bouquet. \end{thm}
+\begin{defn}[Absorbing Cantor bouquets] Let $f$ be entire and let $X\subset J(f)$ be a Cantor bouquet.
+We say that $X$ is \textit{strongly absorbing} if $f(X)\subset X$ and $J_R(f) \subset X$ for some $R>0$. \end{defn} With this terminology, \cite[Theorem 1.6]{lasseBrushing} implies that all functions that are a finite composition of functions in $\B$ of finite order contain strongly absorbing Cantor bouquets.
+As the main result of this paper, we generalize this result to all maps in $\CB$. \begin{thm} If $f\in \CB$, then for every $Q>0$, $J(f)$ contains a strongly absorbing Cantor bouquet $X\subset J_Q(f)$. \end{thm}